 Before we get to the three-show season, which is titled “Finding Your Tribe,” follow Flexible Grey on Facebook to find out about the upcoming Cheers to New! happenings.
 In February, the play will Bixby Elliot’s Abraham Lincoln Was a Faggot at 8 p.m.
 Feb.
 19 at the Wild Detectives.
 The group will also take part in the Dallas Museum Art’s Late Nights Pride event on June 21.

-As for the three mainstage productions, the first title in March/April hasn’t been announced but will be revealed at the February Cheers to New!
+As for the three mainstage productions, the first title is Rajiv Joseph's Gruesome Playground Injuries.
 The second show is a workshop production of Austin-based Alice Stanley’s comedy Lipstick, which was given a staged reading in Kitchen Dog Theater’s 2018 New Works Festival; and the third is the second edition of the show that brought FGTC notoriety in 2018, Bridges: LGBTQ+ Then and Now.
 In this verbatim work, older members of the LGBTQIA community were interviewed by younger generations.
 The second edition is Bridges: Multiracial Connections, with the same concept except the interviews will be conducted with LBGTQ+ people of color.

 Here’s the season breakdown:

 Gruesome Playground Injuries

 Arts Mission Oak Cliff

 Stomping Ground Comedy Theatre, Dallas